mafaust73/solid/README.md

 - ECMA 2015 syntax
 - BSP plane selection algorithm changed
-- New volume primitives
+- New volume primitives (Lathe, Twist)
-- Geometry exporters
+- Geometry exporters (Wavefront, PoV-Ray)
 - Unit tests with [Jest](http://jestjs.io/)

 This is ongoing work and by the way, my first GitHub project.